DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Related Work

-{\bf Contrastive learning.} Based on the InfoNCE loss \cite{oord2018representation}, contrastive learning has been shown effective for self-supervised representation learning \cite{he2020momentum,chen2020simple,tian2019contrastive,grill2020bootstrap,caron2020unsupervised,srinivas2020curl}.
-The critical ingredient of contrastive learning is the selection of variations to which we would like the learned representations to be invariant \cite{purushwalkam2020demystifying,wang2020understanding}.
+{\bf Contrastive learning.} Based on the InfoNCE loss \cite{oord2018representation}, contrastive learning has been shown effective for self-supervised representation learning \cite{chen2020simple}.
+The critical ingredient of contrastive learning is the selection of variations to which we would like the learned representations to be invariant \cite{wang2020understanding}.
 Our primary task is not to learn representations that share the invariance of the downstream tasks.
-Instead, we learn the real domain variations and utilize contrastive learning to take care of geometric properties that should be invariant to the variations applied on the clean synthetic depth.
+Instead, we learn realistic variations of depth and utilize contrastive learning to take care of geometric properties that should be invariant to the synthesis process.

 {\bf Point cloud generation.} 3D point cloud generation is closely related to 2.5D depth map synthesis.
-A variational auto-encoder with multi-resolution tree networks is used in \cite{gadelha2018multiresolution} to generate point clouds, while \cite{achlioptas2018learning} studies various generative adversarial networks and proposes to generate point clouds by a Gaussian mixture model in the latent space of an autoencoder.
-And, \cite{sun2020pointgrow} generates point clouds in an autoregressive manner.
+A variational auto-encoder with multi-resolution tree networks is used in \cite{gadelha2018multiresolution} to generate point clouds, and \cite{achlioptas2018learning} studies various GANs and proposes a Gaussian mixture model in the latent space of an autoencoder.
 Instead of transforming random noise, \cite{yang2018foldingnet} maps a set of 2D grid points to the target point cloud through deep grid deformation, and \cite{yang2019pointflow} proposes hierarchical modeling of shapes and points using continuous normalizing flows.
-Most of the point cloud generation methods focus on single objects.
-At the scene level, \cite{yue2018lidar} generates synthetic point clouds via a virtual lidar in simulation, with point intensity added by a learned intensity renderer \cite{wu2019squeezesegv2}, and \cite{manivasagam2020lidarsim} replaces CAD models in a simulator with 3D static maps and 3D dynamic objects reconstructed from real-world cities.
-Moreover, \cite{qin2019pointdan} applies multi-scale domain alignment to point clouds of single objects and \cite{zhao2020epointda,yi2020complete} investigate domain adaptation on lidar point clouds for segmentation.
+At the scene level, \cite{yue2018lidar} generates synthetic point clouds via a virtual lidar in simulation.